Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter1/README.md

     };
 ```

 This means that the user will be prompted for consent during sign-in.
-However, since only an admin can consent to the scope `User.Read.All`, a non-admin account will simply not be able to login ))(unless consented prior by a tenant admin)!
-For best end-user experience, please have the tenant admin consent your app before a user from the tenant tries to sign-in.
+However, since only an admin can consent to the scope `User.Read.All`, a non-admin account will simply not be able to login! (unless consented prior by a tenant admin).
+For best end-user experience, please have the tenant admin consent to your app before a user from the tenant tries to sign-in.

 ### Custom Token Validation Allowing only Registered Tenants

 Remark: In a real world scenario, you would hook your app to a database from which you get an allowed list of tenant Ids to compare...

 > [!NOTE] Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../issues) page.

 ## Learn more

 To learn more about single and multi-tenant apps, see:

 - [National Clouds](https://docs.microsoft.com/azure/active-directory/develop/authentication-national-cloud)
 - [Endpoints](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-protocols#endpoints)

 To learn more about admin consent experiences, see:

 - [Understanding Azure AD application consent experiences](https://docs.microsoft.com/azure/active-directory/develop/application-consent-experience)
 - [Understand user and admin consent](https://docs.microsoft.com/azure/active-directory/develop/howto-convert-app-to-be-multi-tenant#understand-user-and-admin-consent)